Pabloo22/captcha_competition/README.md

 During the competition, we fine-tuned the model using the new captchas.
 We used the same optimizer (with the same state too) and loss function as in the pre-training phase.
 However, we had to change the final layer of the model to have 13 outputs to account for the new characters ("a", "e" and "u").
 The best model weights were kept based on the validation accuracy too, which, in this case, happened at epoch 10, with an accuracy of around 0.92.

-Applying, the same preprocessing, we fine-tuned the model for 5 epochs since the training dataset only had 10,000 images and we reached nearly 100% accuracy in training at this point.
+Applying, the same preprocessing, we fine-tuned the model for 5 epochs since the training dataset only had 10,000 images and we reached nearly 100% accuracy in training.
 The best model weights were kept based on the validation accuracy, which happened at epoch 4, with an accuracy of around 95.4%.

+Using a pre-trained model was critical to compensate for the lack of data.
+Without undergoing fine-tuning, the same model achieved an accuracy of only 54% on the test dataset.

 Relevant scripts:
 - [finetune.py](captcha_competition/finetune.py)